What to Expect When You Receive Cremation Ashes

 Do I need to purchase a cremation urn?

-- Place in a coral reef
+- Arrange to have ashes placed in a coral reef

-- Launch into space or
+- Launch your loved one’s remains into space